tinylog-org/website/content/documentation/configuration.md

 The configured time zone is used for logging date-based values, outputting the date and time of log entries via the date placeholder, adding dates or time to the log file path, and configuring the time for date-based policies.

-By default, tinylog uses the system's default time zone.
+By default, tinylog uses the system’s default time zone.
 However, any time zone supported by Java can be configured.

 Example: